davo/megatype/README.md

 - See `_toolset_easing.scss` for some handy functions to use in animation easing
 - See `_toolset_units.scss` for some handy unit conversion tools

-###Bootstrap example
+### Bootstrap & Foundation integration examples
-Looking for an example bootstrap integration?
-We've set up [a basic example here](https://github.com/StudioThick/megatype-bootstrap), based on the [yeoman webapp generator](https://github.com/yeoman/generator-webapp).
+Looking for an example [Bootstrap integration](http://megatype-bootstrap.studiothick.com/) or [Foundation integration](http://megatype-foundation.studiothick.com/)?
+We've set up [a basic Bootstrap example repo](https://github.com/StudioThick/megatype-bootstrap) and [a basic Foundation example repo](https://github.com/StudioThick/megatype-foundation).

 ## Roadmap
 - Megatype Susy 2 example
 - More example tests
 - Default config templates
-- Example themes?